3 pounds grass-fed beef shank sprinkled with salt & pepper

 1 quart homemade beef or chicken stock, heated

 Heat large Dutch oven to medium high and melt 1-2 tablespoons fat in bottom.
-Sear each beef shank on both sides until golden brown, taking care not to crowd the pot with too many at once.
+Brown each beef shank on both sides until golden, taking care not to crowd the pot with too many at once.
 Set aside on a platter.

 Melt another tablespoon fat in bottom of pot and add shallots and rosemary.
-Continue cooking until fragrant and golden, then set aside.
+Continue cooking until fragrant and golden, then set aside and drain fat.

 Crumple a large piece of parchment (roughly the size of the pot lid) then smooth out on top; this will steam the meat and render it very tender.

 Meanwhile, roast and puree sweet potatoes.
 Serve by placing a large scoop of sweet potato puree in the bottom of a bowl, then spoon in meat chunks and pour reduction sauce over everything.
 Be sure to remove marrow from each shank bone, and either add to pot or place a scoop in each individual bowl.

 Garnish with a spoonful of sauerkraut.
 Warm, satisfying and very comforting.